-After the trial is completed the Trial Certifier will make sure that provisions have been made for all tags and flagging used to mark the course and obstacles to be removed.
+After the trial is completed the Trial Certifier will make sure that the Trial Marshal has made provisions for all tags and flagging used to mark the course and obstacles to be removed.
 The Certifier will also make sure that trial paperwork is properly filled out and appropriately signed.
 This includes: